 Tie-in games based on movies have always been a pet peeve of mine.
 Especially because they tend to be rather awful, even in those occasions when the movie they’re based on seems to be well suited to be transformed into a videogame.
 It is difficult not to love a category of games that gifted us with such surreal gems as Street Fighter – The Movie – The Game.

-Picture this: you’re Capcom, you made Street Fighter 2, the most famous fighter game ever released.
-There’s a rather so-and-so movie based on your perfectly good game out in the cinemas, and, for some godforsaken market reason, you feel the need to release ANOTHER game.
+Picture this: Capcom made Street Fighter 2, the most famous fighter game ever released.
+There’s a rather so-and-so movie based on that perfectly good game out in the cinemas, and, for some godforsaken market reason, the japanese developer feels the need to release ANOTHER game, developed by another dev studio.

 Based on the movie.